Brexia

-Brexia is a plant genus assigned to the Celastraceae.
-It is a dense evergreen shrub or small tree of usually around 5 m high, with alternately set, simple, leathery leaves with a short leaf stem and lanceolate to inverted egg-shaped leaf blades.
+Brexia is a genus of flowering plants assigned to the Celastraceae.
+It includes several species of dense evergreen shrubs or small trees of usually around 5 m high, with alternately set, simple, leathery leaves with a short leaf stem and lanceolate to inverted egg-shaped leaf blades.
 The pentamerous flowers occur in cymes.
 The petals are greenish white, the stamens are alternating with wide, incised staminodes.
 The superior ovary develops in a long-ribbed fruit.
 Brexia naturally grows on the coast of East Africa, on Madagascar, the Comoros and Seychelles.
 Opinions differ about the number of species in Brexia.
 Sometimes the genus is regarded monotypic, B. madagascariensis being a species with a large variability, but other authors distinguish as many as twelve species.
 Common names for B. madagascariensis include jobiapototra, tsimiranjana, tsivavena, vahilava, voalava, voankatanana, voantalanina, voatalanina and votalanina (all Malagasy), and mfukufuku (Swahili), mfurugudu (Shambala, Tanzania) and bwa kato (Seychelles).

 Description

 Stems and leaves

 Brexia is a shrub or small tree, usually 3–7, but occasionally up to 10 m high with many branches, that are smooth with ridges early on but later become cylindrical.
 The leaves are evergreen, with a leaf stem mostly 1–2 cm long, but sometimes very short.
 The leathery leaf blades are between 3 1/2 and 50 cm long and 2 and 11 cm wide, with large differences in shape, narrowly inverted egg-shaped to linear with teeth or even spines along the edges in young growth, while on mature shoots they may be narrow to broadly inverted egg-shaped and the edge toothy to entire, with a rounded to indented tip, and wedged along the leaf stem or rounded at the base.
 The stipulations are very narrow.